Jang beats Kang in LPGA playoff in South Korea

-BUSAN, South Korea (AP) — Ha Na Jang birdied the third playoff hole Sunday to beat American Danielle Kang for the LPGA’s BMW Ladies Championship.
+BUSAN, South Korea (AP) — Ha Na Jang birdied the third playoff hole Sunday to beat American Danielle Kang at the LPGA’s BMW Ladies Championship.

-Both players parred the par-4 18th twice in the playoff before moving to the 10th hole at the LPGA Busan International course, where Jang’s three clinched it.
+Both players parred the par-4 18th twice in the playoff before moving to the 10th hole at the LPGA Busan International course, where Jang’s three clinched it after hitting her 95-yard approach to four feet.

 Kang, who birdied eight of her first 13 holes for a 64, and Jang, 65, finished with 19-under 269 totals.
 Kang won last week’s Shanghai tournament, the first of four LPGA events in Asia.

-Jang had an eagle and three birdies on the back nine, including on the par-4 17th which moved her into a tie for the lead.
+The Seoul-based Jang had an eagle and three birdies on the back nine, including on the par-4 17th that moved her into a tie for the lead.

+On the first playoff hole, both players missed the 18th green, with Kang going over the green and Jang leaving her approach short.
+After two par saves, it was back to the 18th tee.
+Kang put her approach shot to 10 feet, but her birdie putt hit the hole and lipped out.

+“I will not play that putt any different,” said Kang.
+“That was such a good stroke.
+I thought it was in.”

 Amy Yang had a 67 and was three strokes behind in third.

+With her tie for ninth in Busan, No. 1-ranked Jin Young Ko clinched player of the year honors.
+So far in 2019, Ko has won four times, including major victories at the ANA Inspiration and the Evian Championship.

+“The season is not over, and I tend to set my goals on a weekly basis, so I have not thought about my goals for the next season,” said Ko, who is scheduled to play in all three remaining 2019 tournaments.

-Charley Hull finished with a 69 and was at 8-under, 11 strokes behind.
-Nelly Korda shot 71 and finished 5 under while Brooke Henderson had a 74 and finished at 3-under.
-Paula Creamer’s 74 left her at 2-over while Morgan Pressel was another stroke behind after a 76.
+Charley Hull finished with a 69 and was at 8 under, 11 strokes behind.
+Nelly Korda shot 71 and finished 5 under while Brooke Henderson had a 74 and finished at 3 under.
+Paula Creamer’s 74 left her at 2 over while Morgan Pressel was another stroke behind after a 76.

 The LPGA Tour’s Asian swing moves to Taiwan next week followed by a fourth stop in Japan.